databricks-solutions/caspers-kitchens/README.md

 - **🧪 CUJ Testing**: Run critical user journeys in realistic environment
 - **🎨 UX Prototyping**: Fully loaded platform for design iteration
 - **🎬 Demo Creation**: Unified narrative for new feature demonstrations

-## 🙌 Why This Matters

-Most demos show just one slice of Databricks.
-Casper's Kitchens shows how it all connects: ingestion, curation, analytics, and AI apps working together.
-Use it to learn, demo to customers, or build your own extensions.

 ## License